- Basic Policy on Social Contribution Activities

 Monetary donations from the Brother Group companies are sent mainly to the Red Cross or NPOs as emergency assistance while donations and volunteer activities by employees are provided in a way that meets the needs of each devastated area.

-BIL also continuously donates to nonprofit organizations that work to address social issues.
+BIL continuously donates to nonprofit organizations that work to address social issues.

 Brother's response to large-scale disasters

-BIL has established the Kizuna fund, a fund that the Brother Group employees can easily donate to through payroll deduction, bank transfer, etc., and has sent the donations from employees to devastated areas every year.
+In FY 2012, BIL established the Kizuna fund, a fund that the Brother Group employees can easily donate to through payroll deduction, bank transfer, etc., and has sent the donations from employees to devastated areas every year.

-In FY2021, BIL continues to make donations to Shichigahama-machi, Miyagi Prefecture, which BIL has been supporting since the aftermath of the Great East Japan Earthquake, Onagawa Kogakukan (managed by Katariba, an authorized NPO) in the tsunami-devastated town of Onagawa-cho, Miyagi Prefecture, Shinsei, the Fukushima-based NPO, and the Sanriku Railway in Iwate Prefecture.
+In FY2022, BIL continues to make donations to Shichigahama-machi, Miyagi Prefecture, which BIL has been supporting since the aftermath of the Great East Japan Earthquake, Onagawa Kogakukan in the tsunami-devastated town of Onagawa-cho, Miyagi Prefecture, Shinsei, the Fukushima-based NPO, and the Sanriku Railway in Iwate Prefecture.

-The donations were used by each Shichigahama-machi for installation of ohajiki artwork on the seawalls and a statue of a girl, and for Onagawa Kogakukan to provide educational guidance and to support mental care for disaster-stricken children, for the Fukushima-based NPO Shinsei to support the independence of the people with disabilities who suffered greatly from the nuclear plant disaster and tsunami, and for the Sanriku Railway "Sanriku Smile" campaign.
+The donations were used by Shichigahama-machi to support global human resources development projects and to help install ohajiki artwork on the seawalls, and for Onagawa Kogakukan to provide educational guidance and mental care support for disaster-stricken children, for the Fukushima-based NPO Shinsei to support the independence of the people with disabilities who suffered greatly from the nuclear plant disaster and tsunami, and for the Sanriku Railway "Sanriku Smile" campaign.

 The mayor of Shichigahama-machi expressed his appreciation to BIL for its consideration to the town, saying that BIL has acted kindly as if it were the town's relative that was away in a distant location.

-With the aim of preventing employees from forgetting the Great East Japan Earthquake and helping them prepare for disasters, BIL held a photo exhibition for post-earthquake reconstruction assistance in 2018 and the "Tohoku lecture" from 2019 to 2021 for employees, in which the victims shared their experiences and lessons they had learned.
+With the aim of preventing employees from forgetting the Great East Japan Earthquake and helping them prepare for disasters, the Brother Group hosts various events for employees.
+In FY2018, the group held a photo exhibition for post-earthquake reconstruction assistance and the "Tohoku lecture" from FY2019 to FY2022 in which the victims shared their experiences and lessons they had learned.

-In 2020 and 2021, the Tohoku lecture was conducted online due to COVID-19.
-Even though it was held after working hours, many employees and members of management participated in the event.
-It was an opportunity to think about what they could do as members of society and how they should prepare for disasters.
+In FY2020 and FY2021, the Tohoku lecture was conducted online due to COVID-19, and in FY2022, the event was held part online, and part in person.
+While the event is held after working hours, it is attended by many employees and many members of management, creating an opportunity to think about what they can do as members of society and how they should prepare for disasters.

-Employees who attended these events commented; "It was a great opportunity to share the moment and interact with people from Tohoku, even online," "I am glad that the disaster will not be forgotten and the stories are passed on," "We cannot be sure when or where things will happen, so it is up to both of us to help each other."
+Employees who attended these events commented; "It was a great opportunity to share the moment and interact with people from Tohoku, even online," "I feel that the interaction with the people of Tohoku is a valuable asset," "Since we can never know when or where things will happen, I'd like to be more mindful of our preparedness."

-Brother will continue to value close communication with those living in the devastated areas.
+The Brother Group will continue to deepen interactions, and value close communication with those living in the devastated areas.

 Support activities for Higashiyama Zoo and Botanical Gardens